Recycling and Waste Management FAQ

 Single stream, or commingled, recycling is a process of collecting recyclable goods (paper, plastics, glass, etc.) into a single container.
-In some remote, smaller campus locations, Mason may follow that process.
+In some remote, smaller campus locations (i.e. the Science and Technology campus), Mason follows that process.
 However, at the larger Mason campuses, Mason requires all students, faculty, and staff to sort white paper; colored paper; cardboard; and glass, cans, and plastics into separate containers.
 The university has a multi-stream recycling system for several reasons: the university receives revenue for clean recyclable materials where there is a market demand; it keeps contamination low; and it increases the overall environmental benefit of recycling.
 Mason reviews this practice on a regular basis to determine whether to change it based on environmental and market conditions.

 It depends!
 On the Fairfax campus, Fairfax County collects both the trash and recycling and hauls it to the I-66 Transfer station located on West Ox Road.
 The trash is then taken to Covanta, a waste-to- energy incinerator in Lorton, while the recycling is hauled away to the Northeast Transfer Station in Washington DC by Waste Management.
 On the SciTech and Arlington campuses, Waste Management collects both the trash and recycling.

 Mason generates revenue from certain recycled materials based on market conditions.
 For example, Mason received revenue from clean cardboard, white paper, glossy paper such as event programs, and metals at this time.